 ATLANTA, Aug.
-21, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes in Clark, Dearborn, Floyd, Harrison, Jefferson, Ohio and Switzerland counties in Indiana as a result of the drought that began on April 1, 2012.
+24, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration announced today that federal economic injury disaster loans are available to small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes located in Delaware, Henry, Jay, Randolph and Wayne counties in Indiana as a result of the drought that began on June 26, 2012.

 Under this declaration, the SBA's Economic Injury Disaster Loan program is available to eligible